-Learn how Miranda warnings work in DUI cases.
+Learn how Miranda rights work in DUI cases.
 Everybody has heard the term Miranda and most people are familiar with the following: You have the right to remain silent.
 Anything you say may be used against you in a court of law.
 You have the right to an attorney.
 If you can’t afford an attorney, […]

 Unlike the Walk and Turn and the One Leg Stand, a DUI eye test such as the Horizontal Gaze Nystagmus (HGN), is not a divided attention assessment.
 It’s sole purpose to measure tracking of eyes and ability to follow, or track, an object smoothly at different angles.
 The HGN test is not admissible in every […]

-About DUI Court Appearances The first of your DUI court appearances may come the morning after your arrest if you are held in jail overnight.
+About DUI Court Appearance The first of your DUI court appearance may come the morning after your arrest if you are held in jail overnight.
 In other cases, it may be your arraignment after a police officer released you after your arrest.
 The arraignment could be the next day.
 It could be months later.
 It […]

 Explaining Lack of Probable Cause in DUI Cases Probable cause to arrest is defined as roughly: Given the information available to the police officer at the time of your arrest, would that information cause a reasonable and cautious person to believe that a crime committed.
 Probable cause to arrest is different from reasonable suspicion to […]

-What is an Alcohol Ankle Monitor Alcohol ankle monitors are worn around the ankle that measure levels of alcohol present in a person’s perspiration.
+What is an Alcohol Ankle Monitor Alcohol ankle monitors (SCRAM devices) are worn around the ankle that measure levels of alcohol present in a person’s perspiration.
 You may have heard about them on TV.
 Television shows are writing them into their scripts leading to popularity.
-Celebrities such as Lindsay Lohan, Andy Dick, and Michelle Rodriguez photographed wearing […]
+Celebrities such as Lindsay Lohan, Andy Dick, and Michelle Rodriguez […]